Getting Started with Blazor TextBox in Blazor Web App

 Create a new Blazor Web App in Visual Studio

-You can create a Blazor Web App using Visual Studio 2022 via Microsoft Templates or the Syncfusion® Blazor Extension.
+Create a Blazor Web App using Visual Studio 2022 via Microsoft templates or the Syncfusion® Blazor Extension.
 For detailed instructions, refer to this Blazor Web App Getting Started documentation.

 Install Syncfusion® Blazor Inputs and Themes NuGet in the App

-To add Blazor TextBox component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes.
+To add the TextBox component, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.Inputs and Syncfusion.Blazor.Themes.

 NOTE